PlankoAdam/BoopRT22/README.md

 Appart from the functionality, the principles of Object-Oriented Programming will be graded as well (20 pts), pay close attention especially to:

-* správne modifikátory prístupu,
+* correct access modifiers,
-* vhodné pomenovanie tried a metód,
+* appropriate naming of classes and methods,
-* vhodné využitie dedenia a polymorfizmu
+* appropriate use of inheritance and polymorphism,
-* vhodné použitie výnimiek na ošetrenie nedovoleného správania (nehádzať a nezachytávať všeobecnú triedu Exception),
+* appropriate use of exceptions for handling illegal behavior (do not throw or catch the generic Exception class),
-* stavové premenné ako int alebo String,
+* usage of int or String state variables,
-* duplicitný kód,
+* duplicate code,
-* unused kód,
+* unused code,
-* nedodržanie konvencií,
+* usage of the java language conventions,
-* použitie keyStroke,
+* usage of keyStroke,
-* použitie vnorených tried (nested class),
+* usage of nested classes,
-* použitie statických metód alebo nekonštantných statických premenných
+* usage of static methods or non-final static variables,
-* celá aplikácia naprogramovaná v jednej triede,
+* the entire application being coded in one class,
-* inicializacia atributov triedy pri ich vytvoreni,
+* initialisation of class attributes at declaration,
-* kontrola kláves bez java konštánt (VK_)
+* comparing key codes without the java constants (VK_),
-* vykreslovanie textu cez kresliacu plochu
+* drawing text over the drawing area,
-* keylistener prestane fungovať po stlačení niečoho v menu,
+* keyListener stops working when a menu element is clicked,
 * Null layout

-Za každy nedostatok vám možu byť strhnuté cca 3-4 body.
+For each mistake you may lose around 3-4 points.

-Pokiaľ vaše riešenie neobsahuje dostatok implementácie je možné za OOP získať maximálne [10b].
+If your solution does not contain enough implementation you may get at most [10 pts] for OOP.

 ## Handing in the assigment